 7. Freezing

-You can get your clothes professionally laundered at concerns that specialize in cleaning clothes.
-Check out this post on washing clothes in a washing machine for more details
+You can get your clothes professionally laundered at shops that specialize in cleaning clothes.

 Garments are sorted according to their color, dirt present, fabric type, and composition, garment construction and trimmings used etc., and then washed in cycles, befitting them.
 The garments are then rinsed, dried in a machine dryer, or hung dry and finished.